Abinayateja/task-manager-fullstack/README.md

 ---

+## 🧠 Design Tradeoffs & Scope Decisions

+- Admin users are allowed to manage other users to meet the assignment scope.
+- Advanced role hierarchies (e.g., SUPER_ADMIN) were intentionally excluded.
+- Redis, Docker, and rate limiting are discussed but not implemented to keep the core system focused and readable.

+---

 ## 📈 Future Scalability Considerations

 While this application is built for immediate functionality, here are scalability improvements that could be implemented as the user base grows: